botamp/botamp-wordpress/README.txt

 == Screenshots ==

 1. Settings screen.
 Provide your API key, choose the post type to use, and match post fields with your entities fields.
+Check the order notifications checkbox to enable order notifications for Woocommerce.
+2. After you enabled order notifications for Woocommerce, your customers will see at checkout a messenger opt-in button to signup for their order updates.

 == Installation ==